AndreasFerdinand/Syllable.js/README.md

 ```

 #### Exceptions
 Since nobody (or no software) is perfect, it can happen, that the syllabification is not correct.
 If so you can define exceptions to overcome the default behavior of syllable.js.
-Exceptions can be passed using `exceptions` attibute as arrays at the createion of the converter object.
+Exceptions can be passed using `exceptions` attibute during creation of the converter object.
 Than words will be splitted at space character into syllables.

 ```js
 let syllableConverter = new SyllableConverter(